 Sparks Film and Media Arts is the UK’s leading provider of film and media activities for children and young people.

-We provide fun and engaging filmmaking classes and workshops, from our film schools in London and around the UK.
+We provide fun and engaging film making classes and workshops, from our film schools around the UK.

 Our fun holiday camps promote creativity and help introduce children to the joy of making movies.

 We’re Ofsted registered and committed to the highest standards in safety and wellbeing.

-Sparks Film and Media Arts started out 10 years ago.
+Sparks Film and Media Arts started out in 2010.
 (We have a 10th and 11th birthday party on standby, for whenever Covid-19 clears the way!)